2019 Congressional App Challenge for TX-26

-Participating students are tasked with creating an app that will impress our panel of expert judges, who will choose a middle school, high school, and grand prize winner.
-The grand prize winner will have the opportunity to display their app in the U.S. Capitol, as well as to receive other prizes including a $250 credit from Amazon Web Services.
+Participating students are tasked with creating an app that will impress our panel of expert judges, who may choose a middle school, high school, and grand prize winner.
+The grand prize winner will be publicly announced by Congressman Burgess and have the opportunity to display their app in the U.S. Capitol.

 Students entering the competition must submit their app to the Congressional App Challenge website during the competition submission period between 12:00pm on July 15, 2019, and 12:00pm CT on November 1, 2019.

 Submission Rules and Requirements:

 - Be currently enrolled in middle or high school (6th – 12th grade)

 - Reside or attend school in the 26th Congressional District of Texas (open to private, public, and home-schooled students.)

 - Limit your group to 4 members (at least 2 members per group must live or attend school in Texas’ 26th Congressional District.)